 How can I get involved on campus?

 There are multiple opportunities and resources for UH students to get involved.
-You can get involved in over 400 student organizations through the Center for Student Involvement, participate in intramural sports through the UH Campus Recreation & Wellness Center, study with classmates through Learning Support Services, or attend programs hosted on campus by the Student Programming Board.
+You can get involved in over 400 student organizations through the Center for Student Involvement, participate in intramural sports through the UH Campus Recreation & Wellness Center, study with classmates through LAUNCH—Learning Advancements for UNdergraduate Cougars of Houston, or attend programs hosted on campus by the Student Programming Board.
 Getting involved in an area of your interest is a key way to meet people and feel a part of campus life!

 How do I find out about campus events?

 Check your email!
 Each week (every other week during the summer) you will receive the CoogNews, an electronic newsletter that provides students a brief synopsis of campus information, news, and events.
-The Daily Cougar, the official newspaper of UH, also offers great information about what’s happening on campus and, lastly, you can take a look at a variety of department and college calendars, listing their specific events, here.
+The Daily Cougar, the official newspaper of UH, also offers great information about what’s happening on campus and, lastly, you can take a look at specialty calendars for a variety of department and college calendars, listing their specific events.